-Pregnancy, overall, carries and statistically results in more health problems than any current method of birth control does, especially if a pregnancy is carried to term and a woman gives birth, and especially if the method of birth control being used is being used properly, by someone who is in general good health, and by someone who is a good candidate for that method.
-Pregnancy can also carry even more risks for younger teens or older women than it can for women in their twenties and early thirties.
+Pregnancy, overall, carries and statistically results in more health problems than any current method of birth control does, especially if a pregnancy is carried to term and a person gives birth, and especially if the method of birth control being used is being used properly, by someone who is in general good health, and by someone who is a good candidate for that method.
+Pregnancy can also carry even more risks for younger teens or older people than it can for people in their twenties and early thirties.

 None of this is to say that people who want to be pregnant should all steer clear because there are some health risks, even though some of them are very serious.